alphatwirl/mantichora/README.md

 You can simply give Mantichora as many functions as you need to run.
-Mantichora will run them concurrently in background processes by using multiprocessing and give you the return values of the functions.
+Mantichora will run them concurrently in background processes by using multiprocessing or in different threads by using threading and give you the return values of the functions.
 The return values are sorted in the order of the functions you have originally given to Mantichora.
 Progress bars from [atpbar](https://github.com/alphatwirl/atpbar) can be used in the functions.

 The code in this package was originally developed in the sub-package [_concurrently_](https://github.com/alphatwirl/alphatwirl/tree/v0.23.2/alphatwirl/concurrently)